SantiagoReyes18/Santiago-Reyes-Portfolio/README.md

 # Santiago Reyes' Portfolio

-This is my personal Portfolio where I will be showcasing some of the data analytics and data visualization projects that i have developed.
+This is my personal Portfolio where I will be showcasing some of the data analytics and data visualization projects that I have developed.

 All projects contain information that is publicly available.